 - Letter of Motivation, describing reasons why you would benefit from attending the FEBS Congress, in not more than 300 words

-- Proof of Age (for Young Scientist registration): a scanned copy of ID showing date of birth (and any additional supporting docs for over 35s with special circumstances)
+- Proof of Age for registration within the Young Scientist category: a scanned copy of ID showing date of birth (over 35s with special circumstances can upload additional documents)

 Assessment and notification

-Abstracts submitted with eligible FEBS bursary applications will be assessed by the Congress Organizing Committee for scientific quality; in addition, CVs and letters of motivation will be considered.
+Abstracts submitted with eligible FEBS bursary applications will be assessed by the Congress Bursaries Committee for scientific quality; in addition, CVs and letters of motivation will be considered.

-The FEBS Bursary will cover the early registration fee for the participant categories ‘Young Scientist’ (€250) or, where applicable, the ‘Young Scientist – FEBS Sprinzl’ (€125).
+The FEBS bursary will cover the early registration fee for the participant categories ‘Young Scientist’ (€250) or, where applicable, ‘Young Scientist – FEBS Sprinzl’ (€125).
 In addition, the FEBS Bursary will make a contribution of €400 towards travel and accommodation.

-Delegates awarded FEBS bursaries will be reimbursed after the Congress by bank transfer from FEBS; more details will be sent by FEBS Treasury after the notification from the Congress Organizers that you have been selected.
+Delegates awarded FEBS bursaries will be reimbursed after the Congress by bank transfer from FEBS; more details from FEBS Treasury will be available via your participant account on the Congress website following the notification from the Congress Organizers that you have been selected.